Heat stroke in dogs: The dangers of a hot dog and how to cool them down

 Are some dogs more likely to get heat stroke?

 Dogs of any age or breed can suffer from heatstroke.
-However, some dogs are more vulnerable than others.
+However, some dogs are more vulnerable to developing heatstroke.
 This includes old dogs, active dogs, flat-faced dogs, large breeds, and overweight dogs.

 Old dogs can’t keep cool